resourcium/resourcium.github.io/content/testing/index.md

 ### Responsive Testing

-It was important to check how the user interface fits into different screen sizes like different mobiles, laptops and tablets so we did responsive testing through Google Chrome's Develepor Tools.
+It was important to check how the user interface fits into different screen sizes like different mobiles, laptops and tablets so we did responsive testing through Google Chrome's Developer Tools.
 #### Phone view
 ![Phone view](./responsive1.png)
 #### Tablet view